 In vivo imaging has become a standard research tool in medical science.
 Non-invasive in vivo imaging techniques allow researchers to obtain information not available by other methods.

 Sequential imaging of the same animal yields valuable insight into the progression of physiological or pathological processes and allows for the reduction in the number of experimental animals needed.

-Small Animal Imaging Equipment at SLU
+Animal Research Equipment at SLU

 The IVIS® Spectrum in vivo imaging system is capable of detecting both luminescent and fluorescent light sources ranging from blue to near-infrared wavelengths using 10 excitation and 18 emission filters.
 It offers both a planar view (where the light source is registered on the animal’s surface) and a single-view 3-D reconstruction of both fluorescent and luminescent reporters.
 When used with mice, the latter can be viewed in anatomical context using a digital rendering of internal organs.

 Multiple animals (five mice or two rats) can be imaged simultaneously.
 The intensity of light emission can be quantified in terms of photons/s/cm2/sr, which is an absolute measurement of tissue radiance independent of all camera settings, and can be compared between separate subjects or experiments.

 The IVIS Spectrum is connected to the XGI-8 Anesthesia System, which uses isoflurane as an anesthetic agent and is mild enough for repeated daily use in rodents.